rafiaesha01-spec/software-engineering-project/README.md

 Design Rationale: Documenting the thought process behind design decisions, including strengths, weaknesses, and alternative ideas considered.

 Teamwork Analysis: Reflecting on the group's strengths, weaknesses, and lessons learned from the project.
+Assignment 2: Telemedicine System Analysis, Design, and Testing PSE Assignment 2_ Final Report (G4).pdf
+Lessons Learned & Conclusion
+Through this two-part project, our team gained practical experience in applying a structured, disciplined approach to software development.
+We learned the critical importance of thorough requirements gathering and how different modeling tools, like UML diagrams, can effectively communicate complex system designs.
+This project reinforced the value of a strong foundation in design and planning before writing a single line of code, especially within a sensitive domain like telemedicine.